boroooo/boroooo.github.io/content/about/_index.md

         other_info: 'graduated with Outstanding Graduation Dissertation Award, supervised by Prof. Jisheng Zhang!'
 ---

-Hi, I'm Baorian.
-I am a third-year Ph.D. student in Linguistics at The University of Texas at Austin.
+Hi, I'm Baorian (I prefer Boroon [bɔɾɔːn]).
+I am a third-year Ph.D. student in Linguistics at The University of Texas at Austin advised by Dr. Fernando Llanos.
 I am currently working at the [neurolinguistics lab](https://fllanoslucas.wixsite.com/neuroling-lab).
 My broad research interest is in speech perception and its neural correlates.
 Now I am focusing on how the human brain processes acoustic information in the speech signal.